 iOS 13 Update: What’s New

-There are a ton of new features coming to iPhone in the iOS 13 update including Dark Mode, a new swipe keyboard called Quick Path, Low Data Mode, performance upgrades, and more.
+There are a ton of new features available to iPhone users in the iOS 13 update.
+They include Dark Mode, a new swipe keyboard called Quick Path, Low Data Mode, performance upgrades, and more.

 Apple’s also made some huge performance enhancements to iOS 13.
 Downloads are 50 percent smaller, Face ID is now 30 percent faster, updates are 60 percent smaller, and apps launch twice as fast as they do on iOS 12.

-Speaking of milestone upgrades, Apple’s already confirmed iOS 13.1 and the software is in beta testing ahead of an unknown release date.
+Apple’s already confirmed iOS 13.1 and the software is in beta testing ahead of a release later this month.

 The current version of iOS 13.1 includes some features that Apple removed from the iOS 13 beta in the months since WWDC 2019.
-Unfortunately, the first version iOS 13.1 doesn’t include new emojis.
+Unfortunately, iOS 13.1 doesn’t include new emojis at the moment.

 To celebrate World Emoji Day, Apple previewed the emoji characters coming to compatible iPhone models in the fall.

-The new emojis aren’t available in the iOS 13 beta or the iOS 13.1 beta though we expect Apple to bring them to the iPhone inside of a x.x milestone software update later this year.
+The new emojis aren’t available in iOS 13.0 or iOS 13.1 beta though we expect Apple to bring them to the iPhone inside of a x.x milestone software update, probably iOS 13.2, later this year.